BennyFranCruz/Lab-3/README.md

 and slower rate until the controller's performance has significantly gotten worse compared to the optimal response.
 This is done to choose an optimal run rate for the motor control task.
-The plots for both the .....response and .....response can be seen below.
+The plots for both the slower rate with the bad response (period = 60 ms) and the slowest rate for a good response (period = 25 ms) can be seen below.

 A task was created to run two motors simultaneously under closed-loop control.
 This test program moves the motors different distances and holds